sosy-lab/cpachecker/doc/ReportTemplateStyleGuide.md

 - Use shorthand properties where possible.
 CSS offers a variety of shorthand properties (like font) that should be used whenever possible, even in cases where only one value is explicitly set.

 - Omit unit specification after “0” values, unless required.
-Do not use units after 0 values unless they are require
+Do not use units after 0 values unless they are required.

 - Omit leading “0”s in values.
 Do not put 0s in front of values or lengths between -1 and 1.